As virus fills French ICUs anew, doctors ask what went wrong

 When protesting Paris public hospital workers confronted French President Emmanuel Macron this week to demand more government investment, he said: “It’s no longer a question of resources, it’s a question of organization.”

-It reported more than 18,000 new daily cases Thursday, and virus patients now occupy 1,427 ICU beds nationwide — a figure that has doubled in less than a month.
+It reported a record daily count of more than 20,300 new virus cases Friday, and COVID patients now occupy 1,439 ICU beds nationwide — a figure that has doubled in less than a month.
 France’s overall ICU capacity is 6,000, roughly the same as in March, according to national health agency figures provided to the AP.

-For comparison, Germany entered the pandemic with about five times as many intensive care beds as France, which has a similarly well-developed health care system and slightly smaller population.
-To date, Germany’s confirmed virus-related death toll is 9,584 compared to 32,521 in France.
+In comparison, Germany entered the pandemic with about five times as many intensive care beds as France.
+To date, Germany’s confirmed virus-related death toll is 9,584 compared to 32,521 people in France.

 Getting ICU capacity right is a challenge.
 Spain was caught short in the spring, and has expanded its permanent ICU capacity by about 1,000 beds.
 Britain expanded ICU capacity by building emergency field hospitals.
-Because they were barely used, the so-called Nightingale hospitals have been mothballed.
-However, the British government says they can be utilized again if required.
+They were mothballed because they were barely used, but the government says they can be utilized again if required.

-France added extra makeshift beds in the spring — including some built by the military in the country’s first-ever peacetime field hospital — and the health agency said French hospitals could eventually double ICU capacity if needed this fall.
+France added extra makeshift beds in the spring and transported patients by plane and high-speed train from hotspots to less saturated areas.
+The health agency said French hospitals could eventually double their ICU capacity if needed this fall.

 But that extra practice doesn’t mean managing resurgent virus cases in ICUs is easy.
 In addition to extra breathing machines and other equipment, adding temporary ICU beds also takes time and labor – as does treating the COVID-19 patients in them.